-

 I parked the under the house, got my bag from the trunk and climbed the stairs to the front door.
 I put the key Nick had given me into the lock.
 The door opened easily and silently.
 I put my bag on a long low couch that faced toward the windows and the sea.
 Inside the house it was cool and pleasant.
 When I opened the shutters the trade wind entered in just enough strength to let me know it was there.
 I slid open the glass door and sat down beside my bag on the couch.
 The trees spread a green canopy almost all the way to the ocean...

-Purchase your copy of An Island in the Turquoise Sea from Ingram Books, your favorite webstore, or any of the following:
+Purchase An Island in the Turquoise Sea from Ingram Books or any of the following:

 All They Had